Qiskit/qiskit/CONTRIBUTING.md

 features:
   - |
-    Introduced a new feature foo, that adds support for doing something to ``QuantumCircuit`` objects.
+    Introduced a new feature foo, that adds support for doing something to :class:`.QuantumCircuit` objects.
 It can be used by using the foo function, for example::

       from qiskit import foo